How to document your research software

 • Motivation to stick to a standard text-based format: They make it easier to move the documentation to other tools which also expect a standard format, as the project/organization grows.

-• We will use MyST flavored Markdown in the Sphinx and Markdown episode and the Hosting websites/homepages on GitHub Pages example.
+• We use MyST flavored Markdown in the Sphinx and Markdown episode and the Hosting websites/homepages on GitHub Pages example.

 • Nice resource to learn Markdown: Learn Markdown in 60 seconds